ineffyble/lemmibot/README.md

 * `move_and_rotate` - Demonstrates moving and rotating Lemmibot, then reporting.
 The output should be `3,3,NORTH`.
 * `self_preservation` - Demonstrates that Lemmibot will not jump off the table.
 The output should be `2,4,EAST`.

+## Development

+Lemmibot uses `rake`, `rspec`, `aruba`, and `rubocop` for development and testing.

+After cloning the repository, you may use the setup script at `./bin/setup` to install development dependencies.

+To run the RSpec test suite and Rubocop style checker against Lemmibot, run `bundle exec rake`.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/ineffyble/lemmibot.